top of page

 Send your interest/questions to: wordstormsociety@gmail.com

-Wordstorm members are eligible to put their name forward for the following board director positions:
+Wordstorm members are eligible to put their names forward for the following board director positions:

 President: